 - 120 hours of accredited training in a classroom

-- 1,040 hours of applicable work experience that is within 3 yrs while doing a wide range of proper phlebotomy duties
+- 1,040 hours of applicable work experience that is within 3 yrs while doing a wide range of formal phlebotomy duties

 - graduate from an accredited phlebotomy program